Black Canyon Canoe and Camp - SBC

 CSUSB Student Recreation and Wellness Center

-Day 1: We will meet at the PDC Indian Wells Theater @ 11am and SBS Student Recreation and Wellness Center at 12pm on Friday to pack up the van and make sure we all have the necessary and proper gear and attire for a successful trip.
-Our drive is roughly 240 miles (4-5 hours) with stops for lunch and whenever we have to fill up our van with gas.
-Upon arrival at Boulder Beach Campground we will set up camp and get some sleep.
+Day 1: We will meet at the Student Recreation and Wellness Center at 2pm to pack up the van and make sure we all have the necessary and proper gear and attire for a successful trip.
+Our drive is roughly 240 mi / 386 km (4-5 hours) with stops for dinner and whenever we have to fill up our van with gas before heading to our campsite at Willow Beach Campground to set up camp, relax around the fire, and get a good night’s sleep.

-5 meals are included, starting with breakfast on day 2 (2 breakfast, 2 lunches, and 1 dinner)
+8 meals are included, starting with breakfast on day 1 (3 breakfasts, 3 lunches, and 2 dinners).

 Hygiene and Comfort

 We will be staying at reserved campsites the first night that has flush toilets and drinking water.
-We will be carrying our all our food, shelter, clothing, drinking water, and equipment in backpacks weighing up to 40 lbs. to our riverside campsite.
+We will be carrying our all our food, shelter, clothing, drinking water, and equipment in canoes to our riverside campsite.
 Along the river we will practice Leave No Trace methods to dispose of trash and human waste.
-The campsite we will be at for night 2 and the morning of day 3 has a pit toilet, and no showers.
+The campsite we will be at for night 2, night 3, and the morning of day 4 has a pit toilet, and no showers.
 You will have the option to share a tent with one or two people or sleep out under the cover of the stars.
 Light weight tents, warm synthetic sleeping bags, foam pads and ground tarps will be provided to ensure a comfortable night’s sleep.
 The ground consists of sand, rocks, and soft soil.